liulihe954/EnrichKitWeb/README.md

 The returned results will have 8 columns:

 - Input Chromosome: chromosome number
-- Input Coordinate: base pair count
+- Input Position: base pair count
 - Feature type: current feature type
-- Feature name: current feature type
+- Feature name: current feature name
-- Transcript: if exonic regions, this column shows the corresponding transcript ID
+- Transcript: if the matched feature is exonic region, this column shows the corresponding transcript ID
 - Gene ID: the associated Gene ID (Ensembl ID)
 - Gene Biotype: the biotype recorded in Ensembl annotation
-- Gene Strand: strand
+- Gene Strand: gene strand

 Note, if the current position failed to match any feature, "intergeneric or out of bound" will show up.

 ### Over-representation Analysis

 Over-representation analysis is an intuitive statistical method using Fisher’s exact test that determines whether genes from pre-defined sets are present more than expected (test of proportions based on the hypergeometric distribution) in a subset (significant gene) of full gene list (total gene).
 Significant genes could be derived from differentially expressed genes, genes flagged by significant SNPs from whole-genome scans, genes in non-preserved co-expression modules, etc..

 <img align="center" src="./static/img/README-Enrich_Illustration.png" alt=" " width="100%" /> &nbsp;